vivaria/edisonrul.ing/README.md

 ## HAYABUSA KNIGHT

-*   If "Hayabusa Knight's" first attack is negated with "Magic Cylinder", it may still attack one more time.
+*   If "Hayabusa Knight"'s first attack is negated with "Magic Cylinder", it may still attack one more time.
-*   If "Kuriboh's" effect is activated during "Hayabusa Knight's" first attack, when it attacks again "Kuriboh's" effect is not applied.
+*   If "Kuriboh"'s effect is activated during "Hayabusa Knight"'s first attack, when it attacks again "Kuriboh"'s effect is not applied.

 ## HEALING WAVE GENERATOR

-*   "Healing Wave Generator's" effect targets 1 other monster you control.
+*   "Healing Wave Generator"'s effect targets 1 other monster you control.
-*   If an effect is chained that removes the targeted monster from the field or flips it face-down, "Healing Wave Generator's" effect disappears.
+*   If an effect is chained that removes the targeted monster from the field or flips it face-down, "Healing Wave Generator"'s effect disappears.
 *   If an effect is chained that shifts control of the targeted monster to your opponent, you will still gain Life Points.